GoogleCloudPlatform/cloud-build-local/README.md

 local build and test workflows. *Please note that the Local Builder is not 100% feature-compatible with the hosted GCB service.*

+**NOTE: The Cloud Build local builder is maintained at best effort as a local debugging tool for Cloud Build.
+It does not support 100% feature parity with the hosted Cloud Build service and should not be used for production workloads.**

 --------------------------------------------------------------------------------

 ## Prerequisites